 In the 1990s, while Providence expanded in South Korea and throughout the world, reaching some seventy countries with tens of thousands of members, it was targeted by the highly active Protestant Korean anti-cult movement (See, Kim 2007) as “heretic.”
 The presence of thousands of young women (although there were young men too) also raised suspicions.
 Rumors of “sexual initiations” of young women by Jung started circulating in the late 1980s, and were regarded as believable by ethnologist Nathalie Luca in her 1994 doctoral dissertation (Luca 1994) and 1997 French book Le Salut par le foot (Salvation Through Football), following participant observation in South Korea (Luca 1997; see also Luca 1998, 1999-2000).
 Luca reported she had not been personally molested, but she believed she might have been had she remained in the country longer rather than returning to France (Luca 1997:20–21).
 The few members I interviewed who remember Luca claim that it was not clear to them that she was conducting participant observation, and indeed she was registered as a “member” of the church.
 Not unexpectedly, they also strongly disagree with the conclusions of her book.

 While Luca’s book had almost no impact in South Korea, a 1999 exposé by the TV network Seoul Broadcasting System (SBS) put the sexual abuse allegations in the national spotlight.
 Jung left South Korea to conduct missionary activities abroad for the next seven years, while the media campaigns continued.
 He was arrested in China in 2007 and was forced to go back to South Korea in 2008; there he was ultimately sentenced to a term of ten years in jail.
+Released in 2018, he was arrested again on October 4, 2022, after two other women complained they had been sexually abused.
 (These events are discussed below in the section “Issues and Challenges.”)

 Remarkably, during the ten years when Jung was in jail, Providence continued to grow, much to the astonishment of its critics.
 He continued to lead the movement from jail.
 Ms. Kim Ji-seon, who went under the name Jung Jo-eun, was appointed as the “representative disciple,” and delivered to the church the messages written by President Jung while he was abroad and, later, in jail.
 When he was released, on February 18, 2018, President Jung returned to Wolmyeongdong and was able again to preside over an expanding church.
 [Image at right] I attended functions in Wolmyeongdong, Seoul, and Taipei, and interviewed several members, as well as reporters and critics.
 All confirmed that the attendance at Providence’s gatherings did not diminish during and after Jung’s detention.